lagotto/lagotto/docs/api.md

 In order to be accepted the following conditions must hold:

-* The JSON must be valid, and in particular the DOI must be quoted in the request and the internal slash must not be prefixed with a backslash.
-The day, month and year can be unquoted.
+* The JSON must be valid, this means that string variables such as the DOI must be quoted in the request.
+  The day, month and year are integers and can be left unquoted.

 * The publication date must be in the past or up to a year in the future (as understood by the server's date).

-* The login details must be correct and at present it seems it must be a local login, not a Persona one.
+* The login details must be correct and at must be a local login, not a third-party login such as Persona.

 * The login must have the 'Admin' role assigned.